 THE 2003 Theatre Appreciation

-significance of the dramatic arts throughout history from ancient greek to postmodern theatre; roles of playwright, director, actor, designer, and critic are explored.
-Fulfills general education appreciation requirement for students not majoring in theatre.
+Significance of the dramatic arts throughout history from ancient Greek to Postmodern theatre; roles of playwright, director, actor, designer, and critic are explored.
+Fulfills General Education Appreciation requirement for students not majoring in Theatre.

 THE 2103 Acting II

-THE 2213 Musical Theatre Workshop
+THE 2212 Musical Theatre Workshop

-THE 3113 Theatre For Young Audiences
+THE 3113 Theatre For Young People

 Explores cognitive and emotional characteristics of young audiences and age-appropriate dramatic material.
 Explores variations of dramatic literature for child and adolescent audiences.
 Discusses performance of literature adaptation as well as text creation from improvised scenes.
 PR: ENG 1123.

-THE 3303 History Of Western Theatre
+THE 3303 History Of Western Theatre Survey

-THE 3413 Design For The Theatre
+THE 3412 Design For The Theatre

 An overview of the design process, including scenic, costume, lighting and sound design.
 From the first reading of a script to production, students learn and gain practical experience in the steps necessary for a creative design for the theatre.
 PR: THE 1112 or 2112.

 THE 3423 Production Of The School Musical

 Understanding the logistics and process of producing musicals in schools.
 Includes practicum in a local school working on a current production.
-Also listed As MUE 3423.
-PR: MUS 1213 Or PI.
+Also listed as MUE 3423.
+PR: MUS 1213 or PI.